 More generally in terms of Milan, the most shocking aspect of the survey for us was the fact that from those who completed our questionnaire 84% responded to the question "Is Milan worth it?" with the answer yes!!

-Shocking as the reaction is and was, it wasn’t completely unexpected.
-A few years ago we spent most of our time in Milan asking designers if they thought it was all worth it, the general response then as now was yes, the general reasoning perhaps being best summed up by Konstantin Grcic and his statement that Milan “defines the rhythm of the whole industry.
-We as designers start now in May with preparations for next year, and when Fuorisaloni wasn’t there a lot of things would inevitably fall by the wayside.
+Shocking as the reaction is and was, it wasn't completely unexpected.
+A few years ago we spent most of our time in Milan asking designers if they thought it was all worth it, the general response then as now was yes, the general reasoning perhaps being best summed up by Konstantin Grcic and his statement that Milan "defines the rhythm of the whole industry.
+We as designers start now in May with preparations for next year, and when Fuorisaloni wasn’t there a lot of things would inevitably fall by the wayside."

 But that was asking designers directly, we kind of figured that in the comfort of an anonymous survey they would concede that it is all a huge waste of everyones time and money as well as those few resources our earth can still spare and that in our modern world there must be better, more creative, alternatives.

-However, much as Gustave Le Bon was wrong that anonymity causes rational individuals to lose their “sentiment of responsibility”, and to “yield to instincts which, had he been alone, he would perforce have kept under restraint”1, so to were we wrong that anonymity would cause rational designers to lose their sense of allegiance to the bloated anachronism that is Milan Design Week.
+However, much as Gustave Le Bon was wrong that anonymity causes rational individuals to lose their "sentiment of responsibility", and to "yield to instincts which, had he been alone, he would perforce have kept under restraint", so to were we wrong that anonymity would cause rational designers to lose their sense of allegiance to the bloated anachronism that is Milan Design Week.

 Yes, we'll be in Milan.
 If as ever more by coercion than desire.